Affiliate disclosure & editorial independence

 Three policies enforce the separation between editorial and commercial:

 - No paid placements.
-No brand, advertiser, or affiliate can pay to appear on DealHarbor, pay to be removed, or pay to be ranked higher in our listings.
+No brand, advertiser, or affiliate can pay to appear on Fare Anchor, pay to be removed, or pay to be ranked higher in our listings.
 Editorial decisions are made before the affiliate manager ever sees them.

 - No commission-weighted ranking.
-The order in which deals appear on category and home pages is determined by editorial judgment (recency of verification, reader success rate, depth of discount).
+The order in which deals appear on category and home pages is determined by editorial judgment (recency of the last check, depth of discount).
 Commission rates are not an input into the ranking algorithm.

 - Transparent removal.
 If we remove a code or de-rank a brand for editorial reasons (a failed verification, a pattern of reader complaints), we publish the reason on the affected page rather than silently editing it.